eth-act/zkevm-book/src/trees/external/preconditions.md

 #### A Standardized Definition for L1

-To align the efforts of zkVM teams, the Ethereum Foundation has proposed a set of concrete targets that define real-time proving for L1 integration.
+To align the efforts of zkVM teams, a [set of concrete targets](https://blog.ethereum.org/2025/07/10/realtime-proving) that define real-time proving for L1 integration has been recently proposed.
 These standards ensure that provers are not only fast but also secure, accessible, and practical.

   * **Latency:** A proof must be generated in **≤ 10 seconds** for 99% of mainnet blocks.
 This leaves a \~2-second buffer within the 12-second slot for network propagation.
   * **Security:** Proofs must provide at least **128 bits of security**.
 An initial 100-bit level may be acceptable temporarily, but 128 bits is the long-term goal.